-The first stop was (supposed to be) a 30-minute visit to Wachiratharn Waterfalls, a cheerful gushing of freezing water coming out of a little mount.
+The first stop was (supposed to be) a 30-minute visit to Doi Inthanon National Park’s Wachiratharn Waterfall, a cheerful gushing of freezing water coming out of a little mount.
 Past the allocated half an hour, we were all on the bus, except the Moroccan leg of the group.
 Like a proper family-oriented Arab family, they were traveling with their grandmother, a loud old lady who had problems walking.
 As it happens, when we stopped, or better, moments before our 30 minutes expired, she realized she had to go to the toilet, which was not-so-conveniently located down some slippery stone stairs.
 Another 40 minutes went past, for our guide’s immense dismay because “we won’t manage to be at the Pagodas in time and we’ll have to skip them!”

 As it turned out, there had been a misunderstanding, maybe due to the fact that both Thai and Moroccan sides couldn’t find a common language and communication got somehow lost in translation.
 The Moroccan man had booked a mini-van privately, only for his family, which made sense, since they occupied more than half of our bus, so they could indulge and take their time knowing that the grandma needed special attention.
 We all nodded understandingly, which was probably what allowed a more relaxed continuation of the journey, with mutual jokes and the Moroccan guy asking me, in English, if I wanted my picture taken somewhere, that he would do it for me.

 After everybody was ready on the bus, we were off to a Karen hill tribe village, where a small delegation of the Karen ethnic group lives and works, the women weaving their beautiful, colorful scarves and the men doing some construction work in their wooden huts.
-The Karen people are a ethnic group living in South East Asia, about 7 million in Burma (Myanmar), half a million in Thailand and smaller groups in India and other Asian countries.
+The Karen people are a ethnic group living in South East Asia, about 7 million in Myanmar (Burma), half a million in Thailand and smaller groups in India and other Asian countries.
 They practice their own religion, animist, and they carry on with their own very particular social habits, almost careless of the changes around them.

 After visiting and greeting the Karen people, we stopped for lunch.
 The Moroccan head of the household solemnly requested: “I want a table for MY family!”
 They were given one, and the rest of the group silently grabbed the one behind them.
 The Israeli man, with his efforts to look open at the culture he was visiting, asked the Thai girls: “Here is a soup!
 Please, show us how you eat soups in Thailand!”
 The girls, who had already started eating, stopped for a fraction of a second, listlessly raised their head from the spoon, looked at him as if wondering if he was mocking them, and with the same blank look they buried their head again in their bowl of rice and kept eating.
 A chuckle was about to leak out, but I managed to suffocate it in a spoon of the same rice.

-Once finished our lovely lunch, tasty as just about everything in Thai cuisine, and once our tour guide found the child of the Moroccan family who meanwhile had got lost, we went to Doi Inthanon Summit, the country’s highest peak, and enjoyed a well-deserved break from the national blazing heat, walking through the wooden passageway across the wild, lush forest of evergreen trees, tropical plants and refreshing rivulets.
+Once finished our lovely lunch, tasty as just about everything in Thai cuisine, and once our tour guide found the child of the Moroccan family who meanwhile had got lost, we went to Doi Inthanon National Park Summit, the country’s highest peak, and enjoyed a well-deserved break from the national blazing heat, walking through the wooden passageway across the wild, lush forest of evergreen trees, tropical plants and refreshing rivulets.

-Part of the National Park are also the King’s and Queen’s Pagodas, holy towers recently built in honor of the royal family, whose portraits are ever-present all around the country.
+Part of the Doi Inthanon National Park are also the King’s and Queen’s Pagodas, holy towers recently built in honor of the royal family, whose portraits are ever-present all around the country.
 Standing one in front of the another, the King’s and the Queen’s pagodas dominate the view of a clean and tidy “Western Garden”, filled with foreign flowers and plants, which, albeit beautiful, are not exactly a good match with the surrounding Thai vegetation, already stunning on its own and without any need of complementary foreign flora.